 'Fox & Friends' exclusive: Trump downplays New York Times op-ed, talks border wall

-President Donald Trump spoke with Pete Hegseth before his rally in Billings, Montana, on Thursday for an interview that will air on "Fox & Friends" Friday morning starting at 6:00am ET.
+President Trump spoke with Pete Hegseth before his rally in Billings, Mont., on Thursday for an interview that will air on "Fox & Friends" Friday morning starting at 6 a.m.
+ET.

-The interview was wide ranging, and touched on subjects from the anonymous New York Times op-ed to whether he would consider a government shutdown in order to secure border wall funding.
+The interview was wide ranging, and touched on subjects from the anonymous New York Times op-ed to whether the president would consider a government shutdown in order to secure border wall funding.

 Trump, once again, downplayed the Times' op-ed.
 He said there are thousands of people who could be considered a White House senior official.